 Ah!
 The wonders of baking soda!
-As first aid, it’s used to treat bug bites/stings and provides instant relief from heartburn and indigestion.
+As first aid, it’s used to treat bug bites and stings and provides instant relief from heartburn and indigestion.

-Instructions: To treat bug bites/stings, first wash the area with antibacterial soap.
-Next, make a paste with baking soda and water and apply the paste to the affected area and leave for 5-10 minutes.
+Instructions: To treat bug bites or stings, first wash the area with antibacterial soap.
+Next, make a paste with baking soda and water, apply the paste to the affected area, and leave for 5–10 minutes.
 Rinse with warm water.
 Repeat as needed.

 For heartburn and indigestion, add 1 heaping teaspoon to 4-6 ounces of water, stir, and drink.
-Lemon can be added for flavor but is not necessary.
+Lemon can be added for flavor, but it is not necessary.

 Note: Considering that coconut oil is used in conjunction with so many of the natural items in today’s article, it would be a great addition to your all-natural first aid kit as well.

-What all natural ingredients do you swear by?
+What natural ingredients do you swear by?
 Let us know in the comments!